-Understanding hurricane and how to be prepared and act during a hurricane watch or warning can help keep your family safe.
+Hurricane preparedness and understanding how watches and warnings work can help keep your family safe this hurricane season.
 The following are tips from Healthychildren.org powered by the American Academy of Pediatrics.

 A hurricane is a tropical cyclone with sustained winds of 74 miles per hour or more.
 Hurricane winds blow in a large spiral around a relatively calm center known as the “eye.”
 Hurricanes bring torrential rains, high winds, floods, and storm surges as they near land.